Highland Road Park Observatory

 For this one night HRPO will be open for four hours, during which time members of the public are welcome.
 Due to the light pollution problem here in East Baton Rouge Parish, it is feasible to attempt viewing of this major shower only during its peak time, which according to the American Meteor Society will be the evening of the 13th through to the morning of the 14th.
-Earth♁’s Moon will be in its waning crescent phase and will be below the horizon for the entire viewing time.
+Earth♁’s Moon will be in its waxing crescent phase and will have set by 11:00 pm.
 Patrons must follow the rules and regulations below if they expect to stay on park property.

 RULES AND REGULATIONS

 - No white lights are allowed.
 White light destroys night vision.
 Please keep headlights off.
 Please outfit your white flashlights with red construction paper, a red stretch balloon, red cellophane (several layers may be needed to make the light suitably dim) or a thin coat of red nail polish.
 Please do not use a camera flash upstairs in the dome or outside at the viewing pads without permission from the telescope operators.

 - Blankets and lawn chairs are only allowed in the designated viewing area on the southwest side of the main building.
 You and your group may not use an isolated or secluded area away from everyone else.
 Please check in at the front desk beforehand.
 Please do not lie or sit on any concrete (viewing pad or sidewalk).
 If the ground is moist, bring a tarp or any fabric that can get dirty.

 - If a telescope is not in operation, please do not handle it in any way.
 If a telescope is in operation, please wait until it’s your turn and place your eye to the eyepiece without touching the telescope.